mikhail-w/devops-assessment-3/README.md

-# Pokédex Application
+# Dev-Ops Assessment III

-A full-stack Pokémon application that allows users to browse Pokémon, create teams, and play the pokeflip memory game.
-Built with a React frontend, Django backend, PostgreSQL database, and deployed using a CI/CD pipeline with GitHub Actions and AWS.
+This Pokédex application demonstrates a comprehensive implementation of Continuous Integration and Continuous Deployment (CI/CD) principles utilizing containerization and automation through GitHub Actions.
+The project successfully automates the deployment of a three-tier application stack through a well-structured CI/CD pipeline.
+The stack includes a React frontend with Nginx web server, a Django backend API, and a PostgreSQL database, all containerized using Docker and orchestrated with Docker Compose.
+The pipeline manages secrets and environment variables across multiple environments, builds and deploys containerized instances of each application component, and automates the delivery process using GitHub Actions workflows, resulting in a deployment that requires minimal manual intervention.

 <p align="center"style="margin-top: 30px;">
   <img src="./frontend/src/assets/images/pokemon/pokedex.png" alt="Pokedex Logo">